azurepocmain/fabricpocmain.github.io/articles/fabric-capacity-metrics-extraction.md

 #Convert a Pandas DataFrame to a PySpark DataFrame, as the dataframes retrieved from sempy.fabric are initially in Pandas format.
 df_metrics_by_item_spark = spark.createDataFrame(df_metrics_by_item_day_table)
 df_items_table_spark = spark.createDataFrame(df_items_table)
+capacity_workspace_check_spark= spark.createDataFrame(capacity_workspace_check)   ## Added for FabricWorkspacesList table to only show latest workspace name in the event workspace name has been altered
 ```

 Capacity Metrics Usage Inserts Section